ChrHan/meet-helper/README.md

 # meet-helper

-This will be a Google Chrome extension to help users automate several things while having meetings on Google Meet.
+A Google Chrome extension to help users automate several things while having meetings on Google Meet.

 I want this extension to:

-- [ ] remind users to take a screenshot when:
+- [ ] automatically take a screenshot when:
-  - [x] joining a Meet call
+  - [x] shortly after joining a Meet call
   - [x] 5 minutes after joining a Meet call
   - [ ] when any participants starts sharing their screen